 In the spring of 2010, the university launched the first institutional Process Improvement project.
-To date, over 80 projects have been completed.
-Together these projects involved nearly 400 faculty and staff members from across the university.
-Teams addressed a wide variety of processes, touching on finance, human resources, academic and student support, and research functions.
+To date, over 100 plus projects have been completed.
+Together these projects involved over 600 faculty and staff members from across the university.
+Teams address a wide variety of processes, touching on finance, human resources, academic and student support, and research functions.
 Significant improvements are being made.

 Business Process Improvement (BPI) is defined as "the systematic examination and improvement of processes".
 It is the business practice of identifying, analyzing and improving existing processes to optimize performance, meet best practices and improve the customer/end-users' experience.

 - Effectiveness - Does the process produce the desired results and meet the customer's/clients needs?